voodoofugu/nexus-state/publish/README.md

 };
 ```

-🔮 _If you’ve set up global types properly, `useNexus`, `useNexusSelect`, and `nexusDispatch` will benefit from full type inference, including autocompletion for the type field._
+🔮 _If you’ve set up global types properly, `useNexus`, `useNexusSelect`, and `nexusEffect` will benefit from full type inference, including autocompletion for the type field._

 ---